CIME-Software/perplexipy/README.md

 **perplexipy** is implemented from a combination of the Perplexity AI and the OpenAI documentation.
 API semantics follow the "literate programming" workflow, and attempt to make the resulting code as simple to follow as possible.

+<a href='https://www.perplexity.ai/' target='_blank'>Perplexity AI</a> is an
+AI-powered search engine that uses natural language processing and machine learning to provide accurate and comprehensive answers to end-user queries.
+It can be argued that it outperforms OpenAI's offerings in accuracy and responsiveness.  **perplexypi** enables the creation of Python programs and tools that leverage the power of Perplexity AI.

 Documentation